aq18507/GATORdocs/doc/Scripts.rst

 Scripts
 =======

 This section documents individual scripts that either are necessary or useful in running GATORcell simulations.
 Each script is described in its most current version which is outlined in Compatability section in this documentation.
+Any depreciated scripts are documented in the **Depreciated Script** section of this documentation.

 runAbaqus4
 ----------